zsb8/Devops/004-TerraformDockerDeployment/README.md

 # Project Goal
 In this article, you will learn the terraform basic usage and use terraform script to create a docker container.
+Gitlab will store the statu file of Terraform.

 # Table of Contents
 1. [Prerequisites](#prerequisites)